mostly-ai/datallm/datallm-engine/README.md

    ```shell
    modal deploy datallm_engine/entrypoints/modal/serve.py
    ```
    Change `GPU_CONFIG` to alter the GPU used for deployment.
+If you have several Modal environments (e.g. `dev` and `main`) you will need to specify which environment to deploy to `--environment dev`.

 ### Alternative 2: REST API